A Holiday Feast Of 'Fry Bread'? Yes, Please!

 But surprisingly, if taken slowly and thoughtfully, From the Deep Woods is not the worst book in the world for children, and I am thrilled my little girl is showing such interest in her heritage.
 I am also thrilled that her interest came so close to the holidays — it made picking a present easy.

 In addition to the Three Sisters stew she took to school for Thanksgiving, my daughter also had me bring in fry bread.
 I ALWAYS bring in fry bread, and bless their hearts, those little children go crazy for it.
 "She made the bread; she made the bread!!!"
-The second grade was practically swarming, and I felt super-bad for whichever parent brought in candy corn because it was knocked to the floor in the ensuing melee to get to the fry bread.
+The second grade was practically swarming, and I felt super bad for whichever parent brought in candy corn because it was knocked to the floor in the ensuing melee to get to the fry bread.
 (My daughter asked in a whisper, "You DID make extra for supper, didn't you?"
 Yes, honey, I did.)

 So Fry Bread: A Native American Family Story was waiting for her under the tree this year.

 I don't know if Kevin Noble Maillard actually intended for a 7-year-old to drop dough into a cast iron skillet full of hot oil, but I can tell you that's exactly what happened in my house on Christmas afternoon after my daughter opened Fry Bread.
-For my little girl, Maillard hasn't written a book to expand the diversity of her bookshelf or explain a culture about which she may know little to nothing, Maillard has written a book about HER life, and HER family, not to mention a book about one of her all-time favorite foods (which she has been begging me to let her make by herself, but eh ... "fry bread is sound ... sizzling oil popping" so, we'll just have to see about that.)
+For my little girl, Maillard hasn't written a book to expand the diversity of her bookshelf or explain a culture about which she may know little to nothing — Maillard has written a book about HER life and HER family, not to mention a book about one of her all-time favorite foods (which she has been begging me to let her make by herself, but eh ... "fry bread is sound ... sizzling oil popping" so, we'll just have to see about that.)

 My kids are often told they don't look "Indian enough," but illustrator Juana Martinez-Neal doesn't brook any such nonsense.
-The Native American family in Fry Bread is just like our own family (OK, a tad more well-behaved): There is blond hair, cornrows, red hair, and yes, straight, black hair (such is the legacy of First Contact).
+The Native American family in Fry Bread is just like our own family (OK, a tad more well-behaved): There is blond hair, cornrows, red hair and yes, straight, black hair (such is the legacy of First Contact).
 My kids love seeing themselves included, and I love sharing that moment with them.

 As happy as my kids are with this book, make no mistake, Fry Bread isn't merely a feel-good story about a picturesque Native American family cooking together with joyful abandon and minimal mess.
 Fry bread is not the least divisive of foods: Born of mortal necessity, fry bread might seem the last food Native Americans would choose to celebrate (and many people choose not to).
 My children know fry bread isn't "traditional," and they know why.
 To his credit, Maillard doesn't shy away from tackling that issue.
 "Fry bread is history ... the long walk, the stolen land ... with unknown food we made new recipes from what we had."